My Interview with "Dnevno," Zagreb. 12.12.2012

 My website presents the bright future of mankind in detail.
 Please visit it.

-When asked if there was something out of a CV he would like to distinguish, Šarović said: As a third-year student of architecture I won the Yugoslav competition for arranging the Republic Square in Zagreb (Jelačić Square), but did not get realization of the project.
+When asked if there were something out of a CV he would like to distinguish, Šarović said: As a third-year student of architecture I won the Yugoslav competition for arranging the Republic Square in Zagreb (Jelačić Square), but did not get the realization of the project.

 Wednesday, December 12, 2012